 We are required to provide an Annual Report to shareholders who receive this proxy statement.
 We will also provide copies of the Annual Report to brokers, dealers, banks, voting trustees and their nominees for the benefit of their beneficial owners of record.
-Additional copies of the Annual Report, along with copies of our Annual Report on Form 10-K for the fiscal year ended December 31, 2018, are available without charge to shareholders upon written request to the Company's Corporate Secretary at 120 Park Avenue, New York, New York 10017-5579.
-You may review the Company's filings with the U.S. Securities and Commission by visiting our www.pmi.com/investors.
-The information on our websites is not, and shall not be deemed to be, a part of this report or incorporated into any other filings we make with the SEC.
+Additional copies of the Annual Report, along with copies of our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, are available without charge to shareholders upon written request to the Company's Corporate Secretary at Avenue de Rhodanie 50, 1007 Lausanne, Switzerland.
+You may review the Company's filings with the U.S. Securities and Commission visiting our by www.pmi.com/investor-relations/overview.
+The information on our websites, including our Sustainability Report referenced on pages 5 and 9, is not, and shall not be deemed to be, a part of this report or incorporated into any other filings we make with the SEC.